lobsterick/flask_book_reviews/README.md

 ### import.py

-This is python script, importing CSV data from `books.csv` file (*a 5000 book database avaliable in this project*) to database located on Heroku's PostgreSQL.
+This is python script, importing CSV data from `books.csv` file (*a 5000 book database available in this project*) to database located on Heroku's PostgreSQL.

 ### create_database

-This is python script creating all databases nessesary in this project.
+This is python script creating all databases necessary in this project.

 ## Technologies used